surberl/arda/README.md

-# arda: Repository of Luke Surber
+# Arda: Repository of Luke Surber
-Here's my scripts.